 Professional players prefer camera distance values scattered around the 270 and 280 range.
 Despite the averages, you can use this setting to fine-tune and compliment your FoV.
 If you feel more comfortable with your own adjustments, you can undoubtedly go with those settings as well.

 The best camera height in Rocket League is 100.
 This setting adjusts the level of the camera behind you in terms of height.
 A higher camera will help you see more of your car, which can be helpful while dribbling.
 It may make it harder to make aerial plays, however, so finding that sweet spot is key.

 Pro Rocket League players mostly keep their Camera Height settings around 90 to 110.
 The average is 103.6, but it mostly depends on what type of player you are.
 If you find yourself going for aerial balls more, then you can experiment with values below 100.

-Camera angle adjusts the steepness of your view.
+The best camera angle in Rocket League is -4.00.
+This setting adjusts the steepness of your view.
 At lower negative values, you’ll see more of your bumper.

-While the default angle settings are nowhere close to the average, most professional players keep it between -3.00 and -4.00, which averages around -3.83.
+While the default angle settings are nowhere close to the average, most professional players keep it between -3.00 and -5.00.
 Values around this range allow players to have a nice angle that enables them to keep an eye on their opponents who are approaching the ball.

+The best camera stiffness in Rocket League is 0.45.
 Camera stiffness refers to how far your camera adjusts itself when you reach maximum speed.
-With default settings, the camera backs itself even further, but once you turn it up to higher volumes, the camera movement decreases significantly.
+With default settings, the camera backs itself even further, but once you turn it up to higher volumes, its movement decreases significantly.

 While higher values are beneficial to keeping your focus, lower volumes will increase your vision as you reach higher speeds.
 Professional players seem to be divided on this one since some prefer maxing it out at 1.00, while others prefer lower volumes.